 Built in 1915 by E.R.
 Barber, a respected entrepreneur and inventor who was also prominent in local civic activities, this house is an excellent example of turn-of-the-century Southern domestic Neo-classicism.
-It was designed by Lloyd Barton Greer, a prominent South Georgia architect and long-time resident of Valdosta.
+As co-owner of Valdosta Bottling Works, Mr. Barber built the home within walking distance of the firm which was the second plant in the world to bottle Coca-Cola.
+The home was designed by Lloyd Barton Greer, a prominent South Georgia architect and long-time resident of Valdosta.
 The exterior detailing of the home is beautifully simple with its linteled windows and fanlight over the front door, and one is impressed with its six Ionic supporting columns with dentils and brackets running around the cornices and its symmetrically spaced windows and entrance door.
 Attention should also be given to the wainscoting and the molding which frames the doors and two fireplaces on the first floor.
 The ceiling detailing in the dining room, consisting of concentric squares of small lights integrated with a wood beam system is a very unique design element within a structure of this period.
 Another significant internal mechanical detail is the baseboard vacuum system.

-She has detailed very explicit instructions as to her wishes regarding the use of it.
-She was particularly anxious that the government not gain control of the property.
-There was also a proviso in her will which prohibited selling it.
-Should any attempt be made in this direction, the property was to revert to her estate.
+She detailed very explicit instructions as to her wishes regarding the use of it.
+She was particularly intent that the government not gain control of the property.
+There was also a proviso in her will that the property should be used for a purpose that allowed it to be enjoyed by the public.
 This home had apparently been a haven of rest for her....a place in which she felt secure and could pause, relax and reflect upon the pleasantries of life.
-And, seemingly, this was the heritage she wished to pass on to the citizens of Valdosta in leaving the property to them.
+And, seemingly, this was the legacy she wished to pass on to the citizens of Valdosta in leaving the property to them.

 The Barber-Pittman House was placed on the National Register of Historic Places on February 12, 1980.